derik-cg/RepData_PeerAssessment1/README.md

 # Notice

-The files for the first assessment are in this same folder
+The files for the first assessment are in this same folder.
+The Rmarkdown file is called "firstProyect.Rmd" and the corresponding html file is "firstProyect.html".

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a